-The online converter calculator on this page allows you to select the mass/weight measurement unit you want to convert to starting from pounds (lb).
+The pound conversion selector on this page selects the mass/weight measurement unit to convert to starting from pounds (lb).
 To make a conversion starting from a unit of mass other than pound, simply click on the "Reset" button.

 The pound definition varies depending on the system of units used, as follows: